pajuna/Ubuntu-LTS/README.md

 These are intended to be used with [Pajuna](https://github.com/pajuna/mystation) but are really just normal Ansible roles.

+## What is Pajuna

+A collection of Ansible based repos for lowering the time it takes to be productive again when you are starting with a new Ubuntu LTS Workstation.
+This includes remastering the Ubuntu installer iso through to installing and managing development tools, dotfiles and more.

+The goals of Pajuna are:

+* lower the time it takes to be productive again when you are starting with a new workstation
+* to be of minimal hindrance to keep it up to date
+* not rely on any bespoke software that is at risk of becoming abandonware
+* Waiting for your contribution upstream shouldn't slow you down

 ## Requirement

 A lot of these roles rely on you to have an `$HOME/.dotfiles` directory with all your existing dotfiles and will symlink the dotfiles into your $HOME.
 This means you can manage `~/.dotfiles` in a separate git repository.